-- 584. If a solution to the grievance, satisfactory to the employee and the immediate supervisor is not accomplished by informal discussion, the Union may pursue the grievance further. - 585.
-The Union shall submit a written statement of the grievance to the immediate supervisor within fifteen (15) calendar days of the facts or event giving rise to the grievance, or within fifteen (15) calendar days from such time as the employee or Union should have known of the occurrence thereof.
-In cases alleging sexual harassment, the time limit during which to file a grievance shall be four (4) months. - 586.
+- 599. If a solution to the grievance, satisfactory to the employee and the immediate supervisor is not accomplished by informal discussion, the Union may pursue the grievance further. - 600.
+The Union shall submit a detailed written statement containing the specifics of the grievance to the immediate supervisor within fifteen (15) calendar days of the facts or event giving rise to the grievance, or within fifteen (15) calendar days from such time as the employee or Union should have known of the occurrence thereof.
+In cases alleging sexual harassment, the time limit during which to file a grievance shall be four (4) months. - 601.
 The immediate supervisor will make every effort to arrive at a prompt resolution by investigating the issue.
-He/she shall respond in writing within five (5) calendar days.
+The immediate supervisor shall respond in writing within ten (10) calendar days.